Chitose Kōkūtai (Chitose Air Group)

-On October 1, 1939 organized at Chitose Airfield.
-This was the 21st Kokutai organized and the first in Hokkaido, under the Command of Ominato Naval Yard, Aomori Prefecture.
-On November 15, 1940, the Group was assigned to the 4th Kokutai.
-On Jan.
-15, 1941, the Group was reassigned to the newly designated 24th Koku Sentai (Air Flotilla).
-From June to August 1941, the Group was engaged in training at various Pacific islands such as Saipan, Palau, Marshalls etc. In October.
+On October 1, 1939 the Chitose Kokutai (Chitose Air Group) was formed at Chitose Airfield on Hokkaido in Japan.
+This was the 21st Kokutai organized and the first formed in Hokkaido, under the Command of Ominato Naval Yard in Aomori Prefecture.
+On November 15, 1940, the Chitose Kokutai was assigned to the 4th Kokutai.

-In October 1941, some of the attack bombers of this Group were dispatched Truk for reconnaissance of Rabaul.
+During October 1941, some bombers of this Group were dispatched Truk for reconnaissance of Rabaul.
 A Type 1 Rikko was dispatched to Kwajalein in November to fly reconnaissance over Wake Island.
 When the war broke out, the group attack bombers began bombing Wake Island and continued bombing there until the island was occupied on December 23, 1941.
 After the occupation of Wake Island, the Group again engaged in patrol missions.

 Early in January 1942, 18 attack bombers (two hiko chutai) were dispatched to Truk to participate in the operations against Rabaul.

 On February 1, 1942, 8 Chitose Kokutai bombers led by Lt.
-Nakai encountered the U. S. task force led by Adm.
+Nakai encountered the U. S. Navy (USN) Task Force led by Adm.
 W. F. Halsey when they hit a bull's eye strike upon the USS Chester CA-27 and Lt.
 Nakai made a suicide attack against the USS Enterprise.

-On February 10, 1942, one chutai of the Chitose Kokutai was assigned to the 4th Kokutai.
-Around that time, the Chitose Kokutai began to transition from the Type 96 Attack Bomber (Nell) to the Type 1 Attack Bomber (Betty).
-The Group then continued patrol missions over Malaysia and reconnaissance mission over New Guinea.
-On March 8, 1942, some planes of the Group were dispatched to Wake Airfield to begin patrolling around Wake Island.
-On April 1, 1942, the Group moved from the 4th Koku Kantai (Air Fleet) to the 8th Koku Kantai (Air Fleet)
+During the middle of February 1942, the Chitose Kokutai began to transition from the Type 96 Attack Bomber (G3M Nell) to the Type 1 Attack Bomber (G4M1 Betty).
+The group then continued patrol missions over Malaysia and reconnaissance mission over New Guinea.
+On March 8, 1942, some planes of the group were dispatched to Wake Airfield to fly patrols.
+On April 1, 1942 the group moved from the 4th Koku Kantai (4th Air Fleet) to the 8th Koku Kantai (8th Air Fleet).

-On August 17, 1942, the U. S. Forces attempted to make a surprise landing over to Makin Island using two submarines and Chitose Kokutai bombers were active against the enemy.
+On August 17, 1942, the U. S. Forces made a surprise landing over to Makin Island using two submarines and Chitose Kokutai bombers were active against the enemy.
 On September 2, 1942, two bombers were dispatched to Rabaul and participated in bombing missions against Guadalcanal and Port Moresby.
 The sorties continued until late September 1942.
-Afterwards, this detachment, to Kwajalein Island on September 23.
-The group's total strength then advanced to Rabaul on October 26, 1942.
+Afterwards, this detachment went to Kwajalein Island on September 23, 1942.
+The groups total strength moved to Rabaul on October 26, 1942.

 Do you have photos or additional information to add?